-- All rooms or parts of the property must have an appropriate floor covering.
-All windows should have appropriate window coverings e.g. blinds and/or curtains. - b.
+a.
+All rooms or parts of the property must have an appropriate floor covering.
+All windows should have appropriate window coverings e.g. blinds and/or curtains.

+b.
 Each bathroom/en-suite should include a bathroom cabinet and the shower unit should have an adequate shower screen.
-Floor coverings should be water resistant. - c.
+Floor coverings should be water resistant.

+c.
 Each bedroom should include an appropriate sized bed for that room.
 Each bed should include a minimum of a bed base and a mattress.
-One wardrobe (integrated or free standing) per room should be provided as a minimum. - d.
+One wardrobe (integrated or free standing) per room should be provided as a minimum.

+d.
 The dining area should have a table and an adequate number of chairs to suit the expected occupancy level.
-The living area should include a minimum of a suite of furniture appropriate to the room size. - e.
-The kitchen should include the following items as a minimum: - A cooker/oven and 4 ring hob - Fridge-freezer unit or separate fridge and freezer - Washing Machine (a dryer may also be required in some circumstances) - Cooker hood or an extractor fan.
+The living area should include a minimum of a suite of furniture appropriate to the room size.

+e.
+The kitchen should include the following items as a minimum:

+- A cooker/oven and 4 ring hob; - Fridge-freezer unit or separate fridge and freezer; - Washing Machine(a dryer may also be required in some circumstances); - Cooker hood or an extractor fan.

-10. What can the property owner expect to receive in rent?
+11. What can the property owner expect to receive in rent?

 Rents will be agreed through negotiation with the LA/AHB.
-The maximum rent to be agreed under the terms of social leasing will be 80% (85% in the case of apartments) of the current market rent.
-Rent reviews will usually take place every three or four years.
+The maximum rent to be agreed under the terms of RAAs is 92% of market rent (95% in the case of apartments); under direct leasing the rate is 80% (85% in the case of apartments) of the current market rent.
+Rent reviews will usually take place every three or four years, to be agreed with the local authority.

 The cost of the repairs shall be offset against the agreed rental payment until the value of the works is repaid.
-The LA/AHB will agree with the property owner on a case by case basis what the appropriate offset period will be.
-These arrangements may include scenarios whereby the offset is by way of a rent-free period; a consistent reduction over the duration of the lease or a term which is scaled against the duration of the lease as in the table below.
+The Local Authority will agree with the property owner on a case by case basis what the appropriate offset period will be including interest on the capital amount advanced.
+These arrangements may include scenarios whereby the offset is by way of a rent-free period; a consistent reduction over the duration of the lease or a term which is scaled against the duration of the lease.